 The development of navigation apps has now advanced to the stage where tablets are being used regularly by many sailors as a primary means of navigation on board.
 With the recent integration of wi-fi NMEA data to the mix, tablet navigation systems have found a permanent place in our arsenal of instruments.

-I have selected a mix of seven navigation apps specifically focussing on new updates and innovative developments, but also with my eye on what our basic requirements for a good navigational app should be.
+I have selected seven of the best boating apps specifically focussing on new updates and innovative developments, but also with my eye on what our basic requirements for a good navigational app should be.
 Tests were carried out inshore, offshore, creek hopping, racing and just sitting at home on my sofa using an iPad 2 and an ASUS model P023 running Android 5.0.2.

 Top rated iPad navigation apps – read individual reviews below